iden3/r1csfile/doc/r1cs_bin_format.md

 Version allows to update the format.

-Have a very good comprasion ratio for sparse r1cs as it's the normal case.
+Have a very good comparison ratio for sparse r1cs as it's the normal case.

-The motivation of having a map between l and w is that this allows optimizers to calculate equivalent r1cs systems but keeping the original values geneated by the circuit.
+The motivation of having a map between l and w is that this allows optimizers to calculate equivalent r1cs systems but keeping the original values generated by the circuit.

 ## Backward Compatibility